 To enable and ensure stakeholder considerations are at the heart of all corporate decision making, a wide range of papers relating to different stakeholder groups are presented and discussed regularly by the Board.
 We engage in many different ways and the table above outlines our key stakeholder groups, how we are interacting with them and how they inform strategic decision making.
-It also provides examples of key strategic decisions made during the year and the Board engagement involved.
-You can read more about our strategic framework, purpose and vision on pages 7 and 8 of the strategic report.
+Further information about our strategic framework, purpose and vision can be found on pages 7 and 8 of the strategic report.